C1ph3r404/Flip/README.md

 - `WriteUp.md` → Full steps, equations, and attack flow (this file).
 - `screenshots/` → source snippets, CBC diagram, and flag proof.
 - `cbc_bitflip.py` → a script to automate the flip and submission.
+- `BitFlip_Math.md` → math behind the bit flip attack.

 ---

 ## Disclaimer
-For educational / lab use only.
+📖For educational / lab use only.
 Don’t run these techniques on systems you don’t own or don’t have permission to test.
 You know how this ends if you don’t.

 ---